Partition regularity of infinite parallelepiped sets: Introduction

 \begin{theorem}[Furstenberg--Galvin--Hindman] For each semigroup, the family of IP sets is partition regular. \end{theorem}

-In the semigroup $\bbN$ of natural numbers, every IP set contains a set $\FS(\myseq{a})$ where the sequence $\myseq{a}$ is \emph{bijective}.
+In the semigroup $\bbN$ of natural numbers, every IP set contains a set $\FS(\myseq{a})$ where the sequence $\myseq{a}$ is \emph{injective}.
 Thus, in $\bbN$, the term ``infinite parallelepiped'' is justified.
 However, as defined above, an IP set in a general semigroup may be a singleton!
 Indeed, for each idempotent element $e$ in a semigroup, we have $\FS(e,e,\dotsc)=\{e\}$.
-The following definition rectifies this problem.
+The following definition resolves this issue.